ericmandel/js9app/README.md

 Can I use scripting with this version of JS9?
 ---------------------------------------------

+NB: scripting does not work yet.
+But soon ...

 Once the js9 app is running, you can save the *js9msg* script into your home directory by selecting the *File: save messaging script* menu option.
 This script is identical to the *js9* script that comes with the full JS9 repository,